Jorge36/tic-tac-toe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-I developed the following ideas to the tic-tac-toe game which are listed in [React Facebook Tutorial](https://facebook.github.io/react/tutorial/tutorial.html)
+I developed the following ideas in React for tic-tac-toe game: (these improvements are listed in [React Facebook Tutorial](https://facebook.github.io/react/tutorial/tutorial.html).

 1. Display the location for each move in the format (col, row) in the move history list.
 2. Bold the currently selected item in the move list.